bec-archer/SR80-Manuals/user-manual.md

 **How to start a warranty check-in:**

+You have two ways to kick one off — use whichever is faster:

+**Option 1 — from the job card (fastest):**
-1. Find the original job on the Job Board (it'll be in the Closed section at the bottom — tap the header to expand it if needed)
+1. Find the original job in the Closed section at the bottom of the Job Board (tap the header to expand it)
-2. **Long-press the job card** — hold your finger down for about a second
+2. **Long-press the job card** — hold for about a second
-3. A confirmation sheet will appear: "Check in for warranty work?" with the job number and customer name
+3. A confirmation sheet appears: "Check in for warranty work?"
-4. Tap **Check In for Warranty** to confirm
+4. Tap **Check In for Warranty**

+**Option 2 — from inside the job detail:**
+1. Open the original closed job by tapping its card
+2. Scroll to the item that came back in — you'll see a red **"Check In for Warranty"** button below that item's card
+3. Tap it, confirm in the sheet that appears

-That's it.
-ShopTracker creates a new work order for this customer, linked to the original job, with the cost locked at $0.
-It opens just like a normal job — you can see it on the board, add items to it, and it'll go through the full repair flow (Checked In → In Progress → Tested → Complete → Close).
+Both options do the same thing: ShopTracker creates a new work order for this customer, linked to the original job, with the cost locked at $0.
+It opens just like a normal job — you can see it on the board, and it'll go through the full repair flow (Checked In → In Progress → Tested → Complete → Close).

 **What a warranty job looks like:**